-A Feature Diagram is a tree.
+A feature diagram is a tree.
 Nodes are called features.
-Edges are relationships.
-An edge from a parent feature to its children features can be one of four types: ANDmandatory, ANDoptional, OR, and XOR.
+Edges are containment relationships.
+Nodes can be one of four types: AND, OR, XOR, and LEAF.

 Remember: Given any parent node (feature), all of its children have OR

 connections to it, or XOR connections, or ANDmandatory/ANDoptional connections.

 - Draw a class diagram metamodel of your program where all three of

 the above models conform.
 In English, explain the constraints that you

 think are essential to validate.